Improve Your Editing With Scrivener's Linguistic Focus

 If you’d like to strengthen your verb usage, refine your story’s dialogue, cut unnecessary adjectives, or otherwise hone in on a specific part of speech in your project, Scrivener’s Linguistic Focus feature is a lifesaver.
 With a simple click, Linguistic Focus highlights the chosen part of speech in your text, allowing you to easily make necessary changes and simplify your editing process.

 Pretty awesome, right?
 Let's break down this epic Scrivener function in today's video lesson and transcript, which are excerpted from our video tutorial course, Storytelling With Scrivener.
-Click here to learn more about the course today!
+(Note: This course is retired as of January 2024.)

 (Note: This video lesson uses Scrivener 3 for Mac.
 Features & interface details may vary if you’re using a different version.)